 Podium presentations are scheduled into 15-minute time slots.
 To allow time for scientific interchange, presenters should try to dedicate 2-5 minutes within that time limit for questions.
 Like a poster, a good oral presentation should: (1) define the problem or state the central question being addressed; (2) indicate its importance; (3) tell what was done; (4) state what was found; and (5) consider the broader implications of the findings.
 It is not possible to cite all previous work, provide detailed descriptions of methods, or include all the data obtained in a 10-12 minute talk.
 A good presenter seeks to make a single point, and to make it simply, clearly, and concisely.
 Oral presentations are greatly enhanced by the use of good visual material.
 Good visuals convey the essential material of the talk, including key points and research results.
 They allow the listener to both see and hear; this enhances understanding.
-To maximize the effectiveness of your talk, please consider the following and then practice, practice, practice.
+To maximize the effectiveness of your talk, please consider the specific suggestions below and then practice, practice, practice.

 Clear purpose: Effective visuals and talks make a single main point and tell a unified, coherent story.
 Organize your talk around a central theme.
 Develop a clear train of thought that does not get bogged down in detail.
 Provide a conclusion that summarizes the main points, and raises the important issues posed by the material you presented.